AsmitaCheke77/AsmitaCheke77/README.md

 ## 👯 I’m looking to collaborate on
 - Open-source projects related to Python, AWS, and DevOps.

-## 🤔 I’m looking for help with
-- Improving my shell scripts and automating tasks.

 ## 💬 Ask me about
 - Python programming, AWS cloud services, and networking.